 The low heat, low fat, low-temp method called waterless cooking is a healthy way to cook (although we recommend some fat, not no fat).
 But you can achieve similar results with any lidded cookware.
 It doesn't even have to be stainless steel, although that is one of the healthiest cookware choices you can make.

 Waterless Cookware Vs Clad Stainless Steel Cookware: What Are the Differences?

 The biggest difference is in how the brands are sold.
 Cookware sold by the direct sales method makes some bold claims that you will not find in the retail cookware world.
 They claim better nutrition, better health, disease prevention, and even longer life.
 You won't find any of these claims in the retail cookware world.
 Because of the direct sales method, they can get away with this.
-It's not exactly a lie; it's just an omission: the claims they make apply to other brands of stainless cookware.
+It's not a lie; it's just an omission: the claims they make apply to many brands of stainless steel cookware.